sveiae/website/_pages/features.md

 title: "Know first!"
 ---

-Sign up to get the power of a red team, without the cost of a red team.
+Get the power of a red team, without the cost of a red team.
+Emulate attacks in 5 minutes.
 [![Global threat exposure](/assets/images/macbook_geoThreatsDashboard.jpeg)](/assets/images/macbook_geoThreatsDashboard.jpeg)

 ## For security leaders